Meet Michelle

 Certificate of Training in Obesity and Weight Management, CDR, 2023

-Pending: Certified Specialist in Obesity and Weight Management (CSOWM), CDR, expected late 2026
+Pending: Specialist in Obesity and Weight Management (CSOWM), CDR, certification expected late 2026

 Hello!
-I was born and raised in Michigan but have been happy to call Texas home since 2014.
-In my personal time, I enjoy playing with my two young children, laughing with my husband, wandering in nature, messing with watercolor paints, and working on puzzles.
-In my kitchen, you’ll always find oranges and dark chocolate peanut butter cups.
+I was born and raised in Michigan and have been happy to call Texas home since 2014.
+In my personal time, I enjoy playing with my two young children, laughing with my husband, exploring nature, messing with watercolor paints, and figuring out how to piece together simple ingredients into exciting meals.

 My Experience

-I recently spent 10 years at Ascension Seton Medical Center Austin, including nine years as the primary dietitian for their Heart Specialty Care and Transplant Center, specializing in advanced heart failure, LVAD, and heart transplantation.
-In this role, I worked concurrently in both the inpatient and outpatient setting to provide the full continuity of care.
+I spent over 10 years at Ascension Seton Medical Center Austin, including nine years as the primary dietitian for their Heart Specialty Care and Transplant Center (2017-2026), specializing in advanced heart failure, LVAD, and heart transplantation.
+In this role, I worked concurrently in both the inpatient and outpatient settings to provide the full continuity of care.

 I’ve worked across the full spectrum of cardiac disease: